cdisc-org/DataExchange-ODM-LinkML/docs/KeySet.md

     range: oidref
   ItemGroupRepeatKey:
     name: ItemGroupRepeatKey
-    description: 'Reference to an ItemGroupRepeatKey attribute value for an ItemGroupData child element of this ClinicalData/SubjectData/StudyEventData element. '
+    description: Reference to an ItemGroupRepeatKey attribute value for an ItemGroupData child element of this ClinicalData/SubjectData/StudyEventData element.
     comments:
     - '(Optional